-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Whichever side of the coin you're on--service provider or service requester--it's important to know that employment audits are on the rise.
+Opinions expressed by Entrepreneur contributors are their own.Whichever side of the coin you're on--service provider or service requester--it's important to know that employment audits are on the rise.
 Let's leave aside my cynicism about the government's use of this tool as a revenue-generation activity . . .

 The fact is that the Department of Labor, the IRS and numerous state labor authorities have stepped up audits of the employment status of independent contractors.
 If you own a business and hire "1099 contractors" to supply services to your company, make sure you can properly justify your claim that they are independent.
 You'll want to know:

 - Do they have an independent client base, or are you their only client?

 - How long have they been providing this kind of service?

 - Are they currently employed by any other company that pays them as a W-2 employee?